-Juveniles of seven water bird species - New Zealand dabchick, black swan, Canada goose, mallard, New Zealand scaup, Australian coot and pukeko - have been recorded during monthly surveys from May 2005 to May 2012.
-Juveniles of all of these species, except for pukeko, were recorded in the 2011-2012 monthly surveys.
+Juveniles of seven water bird species - New Zealand dabchick, black swan, Canada goose, mallard, New Zealand scaup, Australian coot and pukeko - have been recorded during monthly surveys from May 2005 to May 2013.
+Juveniles of all of these species, except for pukeko, Canada goose, and mallard were recorded in the 2012-2013 monthly surveys.
 Pukeko, which are usually found on lake margins, are unlikely to be affected by the construction and presence of the wall and have not been included in this analysis.